ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 > Some flows can be used with different units, e.g. radioactive chemicals can use the ‘kg’ or ‘kBq’ units.
 In instances where multiple units are possible, one unit is set as the FEDEFL default unit and other units are considered alternative units.
-All flows with an alternative unit exist within the AltUnit files on github by flow class (pictured below)
+All flows with an alternative unit exist within the AltUnit files on github by flow class (pictured below).
 ![](./media/image45.png)
 >Alternate units exist using a conversion factor between the different unit types.
 For each alternate unit there is a single default conversion factor.
 When mapping flows from an existing source to the FEDEFL users may input their own conversion factors.

-<strong>Example</strong>
+>><strong>Example</strong>:
 >When converting flow names from an existing source, if the source contains conversion factors in the name (e.g. “Hard coal; 32.7 MJ/kg” and the units do not match the default units in the FEDEFL then users should use 32.7 MJ/kg as a conversion factor in the mapping file.
 However, there is no need to input a conversion factor in the mapping file when the units match the default units in FEDEFL.

 #### <span class="smallcaps">Highlight 7: Geological ‘fuel’ flows, how to use alternative units and account for energy losses</span>